Flight compensation: the basics

 The last category is plane manufacturing defects.
 If they are the cause behind your disrupted flight, you can’t claim compensation.
 It is assumed that the airline didn’t know about such issues when buying the plane.
 Probably the clearest example of this is the Boeing 737 MAX grounding.

 Do note that airline bankruptcy makes it nearly impossible to claim flight compensation.

 On smaller compensations and care

 Now, even when you’re awarded compensation, you may not always be awarded the entire sum.
 In some cases, accepting any sort of recompense from the airline – be it gift coupons or flight discounts or similar – may lead to your compensation being reduced.
-There’s also the special situation where, in the case of a cancelled flight, a passenger chooses another flight: if the difference between the time when the original (now cancelled) flight was supposed to reach the destination and the time the new flight does it is less than 3 hours, the airline may reduce the compensation by up to 50%.
+There’s also the special situation where, in the case of a canceled flight, a passenger chooses another flight: if the difference between the time when the original (now canceled) flight was supposed to reach the destination and the time the new flight does it is less than 3 hours, the airline may reduce the compensation by up to 50%.

 However, Regulation (EC) 261/2004 ensures more rights than just flight compensation.
 It also outlines what care the airlines should provide in case of lengthy waiting times.
-When your flight is delayed by more than 2 hours, cancelled or overbooked, the airline should provide the following: two free phone calls, email or free fax; free meals & drinks; accommodation at a hotel; transportation to/from the airport.
+When your flight is delayed by more than 2 hours, canceled or overbooked, the airline should provide the following: two free phone calls, email or free fax; free meals & drinks; accommodation at a hotel; transportation to/from the airport.
 In case the airline fails to do this, you can do it yourself – save the check to get a refund from the airline.
 Do note that the airline is only obligated to cover rational expenses, so don’t expect to ride a limousine and stay at a first-class hotel.

 So that’s flight compensation!
 If you experienced some of these difficulties yourself, claim compensation now!